wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-1.&emsp;It is clear that while the content of any particular ego illusion does not matter, an-ego-illusion’s correction is more helpful in a specific context.
+1. It is clear that while the content of any particular ego illusion does not matter, an-ego-illusion’s correction is more helpful in a specific context.
 <sup>2</sup>Ego illusions are quite specific, although the mind is naturally abstract.
 <sup>3</sup>Part of the mind becomes concrete, however, when the mind splits.
 <sup>4</sup>The concrete part of the mind believes in the ego, because the ego depends on the concrete.